Raoul Garrard: Later career

 Garrard played little first-class cricket for the next nine seasons, concentrating on his career as an accountant.
 He had a practice in Auckland, also acting as a liquidator.
 He was honorary auditor to the Auckland Cricket Association.
 He married Edna McMaster in the Auckland suburb of Devonport in April 1927.

 When he returned to Plunket Shield cricket in 1932–33 at the age of 35 he took 13 wickets at an average of 16.92 in three matches, including 5 for 69 and 5 for 83 (and scored 55 in the second innings) in the match against Wellington.
 But in the same match the 18-year-old Wellington leg-spinner Doug Freeman took 4 for 85 and 5 for 102, and when the Test team to play England was announced shortly afterwards, Freeman was preferred.

 Garrard had another good season in 1933–34, taking 14 wickets in the Plunket Shield at 22.14 and making 154 runs at 51.33, including his highest score of 67 not out against Otago.
 Auckland won the Shield.
-He played a few more matches before retiring.
+He played a few more first-class matches before retiring.